kaifishr/NeuroEvolution/README.md

     - Improve handling of parameter mutation with enriched config.
     - Improve logic of parameter mutation.
     - Implement better dataloader for neuroevolution that works with subsets.
+    - Only change network topology?
+Or also hyperparameters?